ArkEcosystem/AIPs/AIPS/aip-16.md

 A user sets his exact fee he is willing to pay when sending a transaction (setting a custom fee in the transaction payload).
 An insanely low fee would result in transaction never being forged (fee will not make it into delegate pools).

 ## Delegates:
-Define their own C (constant) for fee calculation according to the formula on API11, that is related to:
+Define their own C (constant) `feeMultiplier` for fee calculation according to the formula on API11, that is related to:
 - Type of the transaction
 - Size of the serialised transaction